IDMNYU/IDMPEDALS/docs/pedals.md

 The **genbiquad** subpatch implements the biquadratic filter equation on the input audio stream (**in 1**) using the five coefficients calculated by the **codebox** in the parent patcher.
 The nested **history** and arithmetic operators perform the calculations.

 Parametric equalizers have advantages over fixed-band equalizers (such as found in [graphic equalizers](https://en.wikipedia.org/wiki/Equalization_(audio)#Graphic_equalizer)) insofar as they allow you to sweep and tune the filter to the specific frequency you like.
-This allows you to, e.g. notch out a specific resonance in the input signal or emphasize a specific range of frequencies by ear
+This allows you to, e.g. notch out a specific resonance in the input signal or emphasize a specific range of frequencies by ear.

 ### EQ Xover